Juanjoglvz/AlgorithmDesign/README.md

 - Travelling salesperson: Forward and backward methods

+- Dartboard: Backward method (Forward does not work correctly)
+  - Similar to exchange problem, find the combination of scores to reach a certain number.
+If the number is unreachable find the combination of scores to reach the closest number.
+Find always the combination with less darts.

 ## Probabilistic programming
 Exercises to calculate something using different probabilistic methods:
   - calculate areas below different functions.